PLAN YOUR VISIT

 Follow the signs to the visitor’s car park.
 At the start of the walk, plot 10. on the map (turn left for the snowdrops in February), turn right and follow the long straight path.

 Explore the pond and lake and walk up to the rose gardens.
-Tags us in your pictures on Instagram @hoptonhall before you leave.

 Staying Guests

 Follow signs to the cottage’s car park.
 Check into your cottage of choice and settle in.
-Be sure to go and book into use the swimming pool at plot 7. on the map if you wish to use it during your stay.

 Explore the gardens at your leisure.
 You might like to start at plot 10. on the map (turn left for the snowdrops in February), turn right and follow the long straight path.